rusuot/MyTime_Mngmnt_App_Contemp_Web_app/README.md

 ```sh
 npm install
 ```
-4. If the downloaded unzipped file does not contain in root folder the .env.dev file, this needs to be created with following:
+4. If the downloaded unzipped file does not contain in root folder the .env.dev file, this needs to be created with following details in the root folder:
 ```sh
 // environment variables (used for my firebase connection)
 REACT_APP_API_KEY="AIzaSyD3nEy7eJOLfygUpe2JrCFzb-VkxZc05Fk"